High And Dry: Swiss Army Airlifts Water To Cows In Drought-Stricken Mountains

 Rochat says that's doubly important during this drought, because there is no hay to spare from a sparser than usual harvest down below.

 Rochat's chalet is about an hour's drive north of Lausanne, up a narrow, twisting mountain road much too perilous for a water truck.
 So he gets water deliveries by helicopter.
-This morning's delivery, which I've come specifically to witness, is cancelled at the last minute due to fog.
-But Rochat shows me a video he took of last week's delivery on his cell phone.
+This morning's delivery, which I've come specifically to witness, is canceled at the last minute due to fog.
+But Rochat shows me a video he took of last week's delivery on his cellphone.
 He says the Swiss army helicopter scooped 2,000 gallons from Lake Neuchatel in a giant red bag, then flew it up the mountainside.

 "Look, it's spectacular," he says, pointing to the screen.
 "The way the pilot lowers the copter down and the vigilance of the people on the ground who control the water bag so we can fill up my cistern.
 It's not something you see every day around here!"

-But water deliveries by helicopter and truck are taking place almost every day in Switzerland this August.
-Traditionally, farmers collect rain water and snow-melt in cisterns for use in summer months.
+But water deliveries by helicopter and truck took place almost every day in Switzerland this August.
+Traditionally, farmers collect rainwater and snow-melt in cisterns for use in summer months.
 You see the centuries-old round stone cisterns near every chalet.
 But that system was no match for the scorching heat wave this year.

 According to the Swiss weather service, July and August 2018 are the driest on record since 1921, while recent temperatures haven't been so consistently hot since the 1880s.